betterwebsite/johnsoncommercialLESS/README.md

   <h3 align="center">Intermediate Starter Kit (LESS)</h3>

   <p align="center">
     Introducing the Intermediate Website Kit, presented by CodeStitch.
-This kit includes a pre-configured Eleventy environment with Nunjucks templating, along with seamless integration of Decap CMS.
+This kit includes a pre-configured Eleventy environment with Nunjucks templating, along with seamless integration of CloudCannon CMS.
 This setup allows you to quickly start a project while providing your client with a blog for content management.
 Everything is ready to go right from the start, offering a fantastic introduction to the advantages of a Static Site Generator, complete with LESS preprocessing.
     <br/>
     <br/>
     <a href="https://github.com/CodeStitchOfficial/Intermediate-Website-Kit-SASS">SASS Starter Kit</a>